sib-swiss/AWS-docker/README.md

 ## Generate credentials

-You can generate credentials from a tab-delimited list of users, with four columns: first name, last name, e-mail, instance IP.
+You can generate credentials from a tab-delimited list of users, with four columns: first name, last name, e-mail, instance IP (it's most convenient if your work with an elastic IP that you can reserve before the instance is started).
 Here's an example:

 ```
 Jan	de Wandelaar	jan.wandel@somedomain.com	18.192.64.150